Afro-Argentines: Immigrants from South Africa

-South African immigration to Argentina was mainly Afrikaners (Boers), they settled in the province of Chubut, mainly in the city of Sarmiento.
+South African immigration to Argentina was mainly Afrikaners (Boers), who settled in the province of Chubut, mainly in the city of Sarmiento.
 Most left South Africa following the Second Anglo-Boer War as many had lost their farms in the war or regarded themselves as Bittereinders who felt they could not live under a British government.
-According to the 2022 census, 0.9% of Chubut and 0,7% of Rio Negro are of African descent, almost all of them descendants of South African settlers.
+According to the 2022 census, 0.9% of the population of Chubut and 0.7% of the population of Rio Negro are of African descent, almost all of them descendants of South African settlers.

 Other immigrants from Africa

 In Buenos Aires

 Population of Black people in Greater Buenos Aires according to the 2022 census.

+Senegalese immigrants during Immigrants' Day in Buenos Aires.

-In the popularly called Barrio del Once there are Africans who have come to escape the conditions of their countries, particularly Senegal.
+In the unofficial barrio of Once (Buenos Aires) there are Africans who have come to Argentina to escape the conditions of their home countries, particularly Senegal.
 According to the Agency for Refugees in Buenos Aires, they came by seeking asylum or getting a visa to travel to Brazil and then Argentina, sometimes traveling as stowaways on ships.
-When denied a residence permit, the African refugees remain in the country without status and become targets of human trafficking networks.
-On Sundays, some of the Senegalese community come together to eat traditional dishes of their country.
+When denied a residence permit, these African refugees remain in the country without status and become targets of human trafficking networks.
+On Sundays, some of the Senegalese community come together to eat traditional dishes from their country.
 Some places already have African food recipes.

 In Rosario

-Since 2004 some Africans emigrated from their home countries and stowed away to Argentina, particularly the port of Rosario, Santa Fe.
+Since 2004 some Africans have emigrated from their home countries and stowed away to Argentina, particularly to the port of Rosario, Santa Fe.
 Although figures are inadequate the numbers increase every year: in 2008 70 refugees arrived, after some 40 the previous year; only 10 remained, the rest were repatriated.
 Many were children.

-They usually get on ships without knowing where they go, or believing they are going to a developed country in the northern hemisphere.
-They come from Nigeria, Côte d'Ivoire and Guinea.
+Most had boarded ships without knowing where they were heading, or believing they were going to a developed country in the northern hemisphere.
+They came from Nigeria, Côte d'Ivoire and Guinea.